Life insurance for people with Arthritis

 Life insurance will not commonly have exclusions unless it’s a specialist product from a non-standard insurer.
 If you take out life insurance with a mainstream or high street insurer then you should have no exclusions.

 Critical illness cover and income protection are slightly different and may have exclusions for pre-existing medical conditions like arthritis.
-It’s important to check your documents carefully before you accept an offer of cover.
+It’s important to check your documents carefully before you accept an offer of coverage.

 Does COVID-19 affect life insurance rates with arthritis?